-Republican union "wants to establish and imbue the principle of social justice in all sections of the people", and "to refresh general political thinking in a spirit which will favour the growth of culture"; "demands the abolition of the emergency decrees. demands an opportunity within the framework of the Republican Constitution, for all to influence public opinion and state power, demands the banning of political leagues organised on military lines", etc. The liberal student union even goes so far as to demand "fruitful relations with neighbouring countries", without thinking that one of the neighbours of Finland is the Soviet Union, which must only be talked about with gnashing of teeth; this is what we find in the report of the secret police.
-The newspaper of this union, moreover, declares that it is in favour of "the social and rational method of thought, social justice and literature and art closely connected with realities."
+The liberal student union even goes so far as to demand "good relations with neighboring countries", without thinking that one of the neighbors of Finland is the Soviet Union, which must only be talked about with gnashing of teeth; this is what we find in the report of the secret police.
+The newspaper of this union, moreover, declares that it is in favor of "the social and rational methods of thought, social justice and literature and art closely connected with realities".

-It is clear that from the viewpoint of the secret police, all this is nothing but a plot on the part of Moscow Communists: For can any "decent" person in Finland strive after safeguarding freedom of speech, press and research, the "revival of general political thought in a spirit favourable to the growth of culture".
-And fruitful relations with neighbouring countries-why that is obviously a Moscow slogan!
+It is clear that from the viewpoint of the secret police all this is nothing but a plot on the part of Moscow Communists.
+For can any "decent" person in Finland strive after safeguarding freedom of speech, press and research, the "revival of general political thought in a spirit favorable to the growth of culture"?
+And good relations with neighboring countries-why, that is obviously a Moscow slogan!
 That is literally copied from the speech of Litvinov!